 Now I have to go look for more dies I can "fix"!
 Please share if you get any cool results while reassembling them. :)

-ADDED: 3/20 there is a discussion about this going on here at Two Peas in a Bucket check out what others have said about taking apart their dies.
-Edited: You can also learn about altering the wood dies on THIS post.
+Two Peas in a Bucket check out what others have said about taking apart their dies.
+Edited: You can also learn about altering the wood dies on

 I see there are others joining in on the fun from other message boards. :) if you discover any great tips *please* share, or post a link in the comments section.
 THANKS!